kamalhm/RPC-OnlineTest/README.md

 # RPC-OnlineTest
 Distributed system version of an online test using Remote Procedure Call (RPC) in Python.

+## Preparation
+1.Install required library
+2.Make sure you have the right format of csv

 ## Functionality

 Admin :